LeslieDancey/fme-server-FULL/data_download_service.md

 Now repeat step 3, but this time adding a RasterMosaicker transformer between the RasterResampler and the Writer feature type.

 Open the parameters dialog as before, but now just click OK to accept the default values.

+**5. Modify the Destination Feature Type**

+In this scenario, we’ll be writing a single (mosaicked) output file.
+This is at odds with the current dynamic settings that are part of the workspace.

+So, click the cog wheel icon on the Writer feature type to open the properties dialog.

+In this dialog uncheck the Dynamic Properties parameter and then type AirphotoMosaic for the Raster File Name.